Pantera: 1986–1989: Anselmo's introduction and Power Metal

+Songwriting for the band's next album had begun as early as 1986 and now, with Anselmo, continued into 1987.
+Keel guitarist Marc Ferrari notably contributed the song "Proud to Be Loud" which had originally been intended for their 1987 self-titled album.
+With the record was close to being finished, the band was brought in with a contract with Gold Mountain Records, one of the distributors with MCA, primarily based on the band's relationship with Ferrari.
+They felt, however, that the album's material was "too heavy" and the band refused to change their sound and direction, resulting in delays to the album's release.
+In the end, the band was forced to release the album through Metal Magic.
+The band also saw an evolution in their image during this period with promotional material for the upcoming album seeing the band abandoning some of the brighter, neon colors and spandex typical of the glam metal image and adopting a darker more denim and leatherbound image.

 In 1988, with Anselmo as the new vocalist, Pantera released their fourth studio album, titled Power Metal.
-Power Metal, like Pantera's previous three albums, was released by Metal Magic Records, but showcased a change in their sound.
-By far the band's heaviest album at this point, Power Metal had little resemblance to the power metal subgenre, but was a mix of 1980s glam metal and thrash metal, sometimes blending both styles in a single song.
-Complementing the band's new sonic approach were Anselmo's harder-edged vocals compared to those of Terry Glaze.
-After the release of Power Metal, the band members decided to seriously reconsider their glam metal image and sound.
-Referring to the band's spandex appearance, Vinnie Paul remarked at a band meeting that "These magic clothes don't play music; we do.
+Power Metal, like Pantera's previous three albums, was released by Metal Magic Records; however, it showcased a change in their sound.
+By far the band's heaviest album at this point, Power Metal had little resemblance to the power metal subgenre; the album was a mix of 1980s glam metal, traditional metal and thrash metal, sometimes blending all styles in a single song.
+Complementing the band's new sonic approach were Anselmo's harder-edged vocals compared to those of Terry Glaze, though they had yet to develop into the distinct and rhythmic guttural style Anselmo would later become known for.
+Anselmo's vocals on the album have often been likened to that of Rob Halford.
+After the release of Power Metal, the band members decided again to seriously reconsider their image and sound.
+Referring to the band's leatherbound and spandex appearance, Vinnie Paul remarked at a band meeting that "These magic clothes don't play music; we do.
 Let's just go out there and be comfortable, jeans, t-shirt, whatever, and see where it goes."
 The band members would later no longer acknowledge their independent releases, including Power Metal, as they sculpted a new, heavier image to accompany their later groove metal sound.
 Their four independent albums are not listed on the band's official website and have become hard-to-find collector's items.